Superfoods: Why so “Super?”

 “Well, can’t I just take Vitamin C as a supplement?”
 First off, we are huge supporters of dietary supplements, as they can be the perfect addition to anyone’s diet and help “fill the gaps” where maybe we decided to eat French fries for lunch instead of a salad.
 But there is no doubt that eating an orange is better than taking a Vit.
 C tablet.
 With eating the physical fruit, you are getting other very important things for a healthy bod, like fiber, carbohydrates, and other vitamins and minerals.
 Fiber alone, should be enough reason to grab that fruit and get to peelin’.

 “Phyto” in Greek means plant; hence, phytochemicals are chemical compounds that occur naturally in plants.
 They are majorly responsible for the color and other properties of fruits and vegetables (the purple-blue color of blueberries and the robust smell of garlic).
 Phytochemicals are actually broken down into different categories that all work a little differently.
-Hormonal action, stimulation of enzymes, interference with DNA replication, anti-bacterial effect, physical action, and antioxidant are all under the phytochemical umbrella of awesomeness.
+Hormonal action, stimulation of enzymes, interference with DNA replication (they may prevent cancer cell growth but do not interfere with normal cells), anti-bacterial effect, physical action, and antioxidant are all under the phytochemical umbrella of awesomeness.
 While we’re not going to specifically talk about each one of these puppies – you can do that on your own time – we would like to point out that while phytochemicals are considered a “non-essential nutrient,” we still very much want these in our diets.
 Also note that phytochemicals are in wholesome, plant-based foods, not refined or processed foods.

 In case you didn’t know, antioxidants are molecules that inhibit the oxidation of other molecules.
 In turn, delaying or even preventing some types of cell damage.
 We need these babies in our lives.
 They are like little molecule janitors who clean up the mess of environmental molecular damage.
 These are what separates the foods from the superfoods.
 The more antioxidants, the “better” the fruit or veg is.
 You see, antioxidants are measured on the Oxygen Radical Absorbance Capacity scale, or ORAC.
 This method of measuring antioxidants helps identify the heavy hitters.
 Some of these top foods (and spices) include cinnamon, cloves, bran, goji berries, pecans, artichokes, acai berry, and turmeric.
 Adding these superstars to your diet can only bring good things, my friends.